 Heather Blevins joined the 10 Wilmington Place team in early 2018 with nearly 20 years of sales and operations experience in the senior living industry.
 However, her passion for serving seniors actually began years before, when she volunteered at a local nursing home while in middle and high school.
 Heather shares, “I’ve always been drawn to seniors, and that began at a young age for me.
 I love hearing their stories, and I appreciate their experience and wisdom.
 Seniors have a lot to teach us.”
 As the Director of Sales and Marketing, Heather has the opportunity to put her extensive senior living knowledge to its best use—helping seniors and their families learn more about the benefits of residing in senior living community.
 “A lot of times, 10 Wilmington Place will be the ideal fit, but if it isn’t, I’ll help the family find the right solution elsewhere.
 I really just want to help as many seniors as possible find a higher quality of life than they may have living in their home alone,” she says.
 In her free time, Heather spends time with her husband, Jason, their two daughters, and their English bulldog, Oliver.
 Her other passions include cooking, karaoke, reading, and her newest interest, gardening.

-Myra Lowden has been a friendly face at 10 Wilmington Place for the past seven years in her role as a Sales Counselor.
+Myra Lowden has been a friendly face at 10 Wilmington Place for the past seven years in her role as a Senior Living Specialist.
 While caring for her own parents before they passed, Myra gained a good deal of insight into the struggles families can go through when trying to navigate senior living and care options for their loved ones.
-She shares, “Having been in their shoes, I try to comfort stressed families with my knowledge of the senior living industry so they can find a solution, not only for the senior, but for the entire family as well.”
+She shares, “Having been in their shoes, I try to comfort stressed families with my knowledge of the senior living industry so they can find a solution, not only for the senior but for the entire family as well.”
 When it came time for her own father-in-law to transition from his home into a senior living community, of course, there was only one choice; 10 Wilmington Place has been his home for more than a year now.
 Coming from a close-knit family with five siblings, Myra really values the family-owned difference at 10 Wilmington Place.
-“I love that not only is 10 Wilmington Place family owned, the relationships between the staff and residents have a true family feel,” she says.
+“I love that not only is 10 Wilmington Place family-owned, but the relationships between the staff and residents also have a true family feel,” she says.
 Myra is very proud of her five children and seven grandchildren (and counting)!
 When not with their children, she and her husband, Kevin, enjoy dining out with friends, playing golf, and the occasional trip to the casino.

 Jenny Jacques joined the 10 Wilmington Place team after a highly successful 30-year career in radio advertising sales.
 Looking for a change of pace in 2017, Jenny wasn’t quite sure what she would end up doing next.
 Thankfully, fate intervened.
 She shares, “I took a tour of 10 Wilmington Place when a friend was looking into senior living for her dad.
 I loved the property and the people I met when I was here… it was kismet!
-Soon after, I applied for the Sales Counselor position, and I was lucky enough to get the job.”
+Soon after, I applied for the Senior Living Specialist position, and I was lucky enough to get the job.”
 Jenny took to the position like a fish to water.
 She says that her favorite part of the job is meeting so many new and interesting people.
 “I enjoy hearing the stories of how a couple met, or what someone did in their younger years for work.
 I love helping seniors continue to have full lives here at 10 Wilmington Place, where they can focus on fun rather than the stresses of home upkeep,” she says.
 In her free time, Jenny likes to stay active.
 She works out several times each week and plays in a weekly women’s golf league.
 Jenny and her husband, Mike, also enjoy spending time with their family, especially their young grandchildren.